Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Framework and Taxonomy

-All memory modules also require a retrieval mechanism, which determines what information is read out from memory.
-The most straightforward retrieval rule is to read all information that is written to memory \cite{xiong2020memory, khademi2020multimodal, li2015gated, nicolicioiu2019recurrent, zweig2020neural}.
-This can be applied to both internal and external memories.
-However, this simple rule has its disadvantages: some of the information in memory may simply be irrelevant to the current task.
-In human memory systems there is typically a selective retrieval mechanism that limits irrelevant information from being used in computation \cite{Atkinson_Shiffrin_1968, Ciaramelli_Grady_Moscovitch_2008}.
 One common retrieval rule depends on the similarity between an input query and the information in memory \cite{khasahmadi2020memory, moon2019memory, ma2020memory, wu2022GraphMemDialog}.
-This assumes that highly similar information is likely to be relevant to the task, and is referred to as "content-based addressing" \cite{graves2016dnc}.
-This retrieval mechanism is often used in systems with memory controllers, such as \cite{wu2022GraphMemDialog}.
-It is also the typical mechanism used for key-value memory modules.
+This assumes that highly similar information is likely to be relevant to the task.
+In the MANN literature, this is often referred to as "content-based addressing" \cite{graves2016dnc}.
+As a result of its relation to MANNs, this retrieval mechanism is often used in systems with memory controllers such as \cite{wu2022GraphMemDialog}.
+Similarity-based retrieval is also the typical mechanism used for key-value memory modules.
 While effective, content similarity is only one way of determining what information in memory is relevant.
 As noted in other memory work outside of the GNN literature, biological evidence suggests that memories encoded around the same time may be useful to retrieve together, even when they are not similar in content \cite{graves2016dnc}.

-Unlike all the retrieval mechanisms reviewed above, \cite{strathmann2021persistent} keep a set of node-specific features that are solely used to determine which nodes are relevant for retrieval.
-This is fed back to the write mechanism: only relevant nodes are written to memory -- that is, these features determine which nodes are selected to persist.
-This is a more general operation which could incorporate a similarity computation, but could also incorporate other algorithms to determine relevance.
+This may be particularly useful to consider in dynamic graph settings, where distant parts of the graph that appear at the same time should be retrieved together.